packit/specfile/README.md

 For the purposes of this library, a tag can have associated comments.
 These are consecutive comment lines directly above the tag definition in a spec file.

+### Source

+Source is a source file or a downstream patch defined by a `Source`/`Patch` tag or by an entry in `%sourcelist`/`%patchlist` section.

+Source can be local, specified by a filename, or remote, specified by a URL.
+Local sources should be located in a directory referred to as `sourcedir`.
+Remote sources should be downloaded to this directory.

+Sources defined by tags can be explicitly numbered, e.g. `Source0` or `Patch999`, otherwise implicit numbering takes place and source numbers are auto-assigned in a sequential manner.

 ## Examples and use cases

 The following examples should cover use cases required by [packit](https://github.com/packit/research/blob/main/specfile/README.md).